cordellbonnieux/Draw-And-Conquer/README.md

 }
 ```

-Player will then communicate with the game server on port 9438 using the provided game session UUID.
+Player will then communicate with the game server using the provided game session UUID.
 Game session UUID make sure the support for multiple game sessions in parallel.

 Player can leave the queue before the game starts, which will remove the player from the queue and stops the heartbeat.